Let’s have a look at the number one spot for curated photography, Unsplash; and how easily you can leverage it while creating in Vectornator.

-Unsplash is available straight in the Vectornator app - simply open the Import Tab and go to Unsplash.
-A search bar will appear that will be your gateway to all the images you’ll ever need.
-It’s as simple as typing a keyword and hitting ‘Enter’.
+Unsplash is available straight in the Vectornator App - simply open the Library Tab and go to Unsplash.
+A Search Bar will appear that will be your gateway to all the images you’ll ever need.
+It’s as simple as typing a keyword and hitting <key>Enter<key>.

 Within milliseconds you’ll have anywhere from hundreds to tens of thousands of curated images to choose from.
 You don’t need even an Unsplash account.
 And you don’t need to leave Vectornator either.

 Streamline your workflow and your efficiency will increase tenfold.
 If it reads like a fortune cookie, then it must be true.